 David V. Mosher, B.Sc.
-(Geo) is currently a director of the Company.
-Mr. Mosher is a geologist and director of Pancontinental Resources Corporation.
-Mr. Mosher is formerly a director of Roscan Minerals Corporation, Harvest Gold Corporation, Erdene Resource Development, and former President and CEO (1992-2008) and director (1988-2008) of High River Gold Mines Ltd., and former director of Equinox Minerals Limited (2004-2011) and Mines/PDX from October 2003 to March 2009.
+(Geo) is currently a director of the Corporation.
+Mr. Mosher is a corporate director and consultant and President of Mosher Enterprises Ltd and director of Pancontinental Resources Corporation and Erdene Resource Development Corp.
+Mr. Mosher was previously a director of Roscan Minerals Corporation, Harvest Gold Corporation, and former President and CEO (1992-2008) and director (1988-2008) of High River Gold Mines Ltd., and former director of Equinox Minerals Limited (2004-2011) and Mines/PDX from October 2003 to March 2009.
 Mr. Mosher has a B.Sc. from Acadia University.